NuvexAI/Nuvex/README.md

 ### Creating Custom Tools

-To create custom tools for DeepCore, you can use the following methods:
+To create custom tools for Nuvex AI, you can use the following methods:

 1. **Register Tools via OpenAPI Specification**